tomato42/tls13-spec/draft-ietf-tls-tls13.md

 When this message will be sent:

-> The Server's Finished message is the final message sent by the server and indicates that the key exchange and authentication processes were successful.
+> The Server's Finished message is the final message sent by the server and is essential for providing authentication of the server side of the handshake and computed keys.

 Meaning of this message: